DanPearce/CI_PP2_Coding_Challenge_Quiz/README.md

 ### Device and Browser Compatibility

 #### Device Testing
-This website and game was tested on numerous devices all of which result with full functionality and no visual issues the devices I tested on were as followed:
+This website and game has been tested on numerous devices all of which result with full functionality and no visual issues the devices I tested on were as followed:
 - MacBook Pro 16-inch
 - Desktop PC with 32-inch screen.
 - iPhone 12 Pro
 - iPad Pro 11inch
 - Microsoft Surface Pro 3
-- This site was also tested on all defeault Google Chrome Developer Tool screen sizes.
+- This site was also tested on all default Google Chrome Developer Tool screen sizes.

 #### Browser Compatibility
 The project was tested and viewed on the following browsers with no errors: